-In addition to the impact from COVID-19 discussed above, results for the year were impacted by currency.
-During 2021, the United States dollar was weaker, on average, relative to the currencies in our European markets, which therefore had a favorable impact on our reported results.
-The changes in the foreign currency exchange rates had a 3.0% favorable impact on revenues from services and an approximately \$0.17 per share favorable impact on net earnings per share - diluted in 2021.
+Compared to the impact from the COVID-19 crisis discussed above, the impact of currency on 2020 results was minimal.
+During 2020, the United States dollar was slightly weaker, on average, relative to the currencies in all of our markets, except in Other Americas, which therefore had a favorable impact on our reported results and generally may overstate the performance of our underlying business.
+The changes in the foreign currency exchange rates had a 0.2% favorable impact on revenues from services, a 0.3% favorable impact on operating profit, and an approximately one cent favorable impact on net earnings per share - diluted.
 Substantially all of our subsidiaries derive revenues from services and incur expenses within the same currency and generally do not have cross-currency transactions, and therefore, changes in foreign currency exchange rates primarily impact reported earnings and not our actual cash flow unless earnings are repatriated.
 To understand the performance of our underlying business, we utilize constant currency or organic constant currency variances for our consolidated and segment results.